omarreda06/SQL_Project_Data_Job_Analysis-main/README.md

 - **Other** in-demand skills include R, Snowflake, Pandas, and Excel, reflecting a broad technical toolkit required for high-paying roles.

 ![Top Paying Skills](assets/top_paying_roles.png)
-*Pie chart visualizing the count of skills for the top 10 paying jobs for data analysts*
+*"Pie chart visualizing the count of skills for the top 10 paying jobs for data analysts"*

 ## 3. In-Demand Skills for Data Analysts